cseptesting/floatcsep/docs/examples/case_b.rst

         └── region.txt

-The testing catalog is now defined in ``json`` format, which is the default catalog used by ``fecsep``, as it allows the storage of metadata.
+The testing catalog is now defined in ``json`` format, which is the default catalog used by ``floatcsep``, as it allows the storage of metadata.

 .. note::
     An user-defined catalog can be saved as ``json`` with :meth:`CSEPCatalog.write_json() <csep.core.catalogs.CSEPCatalog.write_json>` using ``pycsep``